kishor-kashid/SpendSense/memory-bank/systemPatterns.md

 - **Audit Trail:** Operator notes, reviewed_by, and timestamps recorded

 ### 8. Consent Management Pattern
-- **Consent Toggle:** Always visible toggle switch for users to grant/revoke consent
+- **Consent Toggle:** Always visible toggle switch for users to grant/revoke consent (in profile menu)
+- **Consent Checking:** Uses `hasConsent()` which checks consent table first (authoritative source)
 - **Conditional Display:**
   - With Consent: Behavioral profile, recommendations visible
   - Without Consent: Only transactions and insights visible (no profile, no recommendations)
-- **Real-time Updates:** UI updates immediately when consent status changes
+- **Real-time Updates:** Event-driven updates via CustomEvent for consent changes
+  - `consent-changed` event dispatched when consent toggled
+  - Both user and operator dashboards listen for consent changes
+  - Recommendations cleared when consent revoked
+  - Data reloaded when consent granted
 - **Data Access:**
   - Transactions/insights: Always available (no consent required)
   - Profile/recommendations: Only available with consent
 - **API Behavior:** Profile and recommendations endpoints return 403 if consent not granted
+- **Cache Invalidation:** User cache cleared when consent changes to prevent stale data

 ### 9. Spending Insights Pattern
 - **Transaction Viewing:** Users can view all their transactions with search, filter, and sort